MeX 64 bit Linux based on Linux Mint 17.1 Rebecca with Cinnamon 2.4

-EXTON distributions: The number of Exton distributions has decreased from 66 (all time high in June 2011) to 16.
+EXTON distributions: The number of Exton distributions has decreased from 66 (all time high in June 2011) to 14.
 See a complete LIST.
 It was a bit too much for me to keep 66 distributions up to date.
 All Exton distributions on the Swedish Linux Society's FTP Server can be reached HERE.
-Thirteen (13) Exton distributions in English (English locale) can also be dowloaded from SourceForge.net.
+All exton distributions in English (English locale) can also be dowloaded from SourceForge.net.

-If you install MeX Linux to hard disk you will always get the latest KDE version if you run the following commands: sudo apt-get update and then sudo apt-get upgrade.
+If you install MeX Linux to hard disk you will always get the latest package versions if you run the following commands: sudo apt-get update and then sudo apt-get upgrade.
 NOTE: First of all: Replace /etc/apt/sources.list with this file.

 ABOUT wireless configurations